open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 In contrast, with a client-side app all feature flagging decisions are made in the context of the same user - the user interacting with the client-side app - and so the evaluation context is relatively static.
 There are cases where evaluation context will change within a client-side app - when a user logs in, for example - but by and large with client-side code we can treat feature flag evaluation context as something that is fixed (while still providing mechanisms to update it).

-### Flag evaluation is slow
+### The network is slow

 With server-side flags, we can assume that evaluating a feature flag is a _relatively_ fast operation.
-In some scenarios a flagging decision can be made in-process (a very fast operation).
-If that's not possible then flag evaluation is typically a quick service call - akin to making a DB query or calling a remote cache.
+With some systems the flagging rulesets[^1] live right next to where a flagging decision is needed, with flag evaluation happening either within the same process or in some sort of sidecar process.
+In this *local evaluation* model every flagging decision is a very fast operation.
+For frameworks that use a *remote evaluation* model, a flagging decision is still just a quick service call - akin to making a DB query or calling a remote cache.

+[^1]: by "rulesets" I mean the set of feature flagging rule configurations that define how flagging decisions should be made for each feature flag: "enable red_checkout_button flag for 50% of users", "only enable new_reco_algorithm for users in the 'internal_testers' group", etc. Rulesets plus evaluation context are the two inputs that fully define the output for any flagging decision.

 This situation is quite different with client-side flags.
-It's typically not possible to evaluate a flagging decision locally.
-Local evaluation would require the full feature flagging ruleset to be exposed to the client, something many organizations are not comfortable with.
-Additionally, flag evaluation may require additional context that's simply not available on the client at the time of evaluation.

-This means that a client-side flag evaluation requires a backend call.
-Unfortunately we should also anticipate the latency for such a call to be slow, particularly if our users are behind a spotty internet connection.
+Remote flag evaluation now requires a trip across the internet, and we have to anticipate such a service call to be slow, particularly if our users are behind a spotty internet connection.
 In fact, with a native mobile app we have to handle a fully disconnected client.

-### Pre-evaluation
+Even with the local evalution model, we still have to deal with our fact that the source of truth for our flagging ruleset is on the other side of a potentially high-latency network.

+### Eager evaluation for remote-evaluated systems

-So client-side flag evaluation is slow, but we've also seen that the inputs into that flag evaluation - the evaluation context - are fairly static for client-side apps, and that means the _results_ of flag evaluation are fairly static too.
+We can see that the network presents challenges for client-side apps using a remote evaluation model for flagging decisions.
+But we've also seen that the inputs into that flag evaluation - the evaluation context - are fairly static for client-side apps, and that means the _results_ of flag evaluation are fairly static too.

 How do we handle an expensive operation with fairly static results?
 We add caching!
 And that's what most client-side feature flagging frameworks do.

-Specifically, they do an optimistic pre-evaluation of all the feature flagging decisions that might be needed and then cache those decisions.
+Specifically, when the app starts the flagging framework requests an eager evaluation of all the feature flagging decisions that might be needed, and then caches those decisions.
 Then whenever client-side code needs to make a flagging decision the framework simply returns the pre-evaluated result from its local cache.

 ```mermaid
 sequenceDiagram